 Skip to content

-A thick blanket of fog envelops the mountain we’re about to climb.
+A thick blanket of fog envelops the mountain we are about to climb.

-At the entrance of the trail, we’re surprised to find no snow at all, despite the mountain’s altitude.
+We were surprised to find no snow at all, despite the mountain’s altitude.

 Disappointed, we kept going.